WDYT

 WDYT (1220 AM) is a radio station licensed to Kings Mountain, North Carolina, serving the Charlotte metropolitan area.
-The station is currently owned by Iglesia Nueva Vida of High Point and operated by Core Communications.
-It simulcasts the urban contemporary radio format of WGIV (1370 AM).
+The station is currently owned by Iglesia Nueva Vida of High Point.
+It broadcasts a Spanish language Christian radio format.

 WDYT is powered at 25,000 watts by day.
 Because 1220 AM is a Mexican clear channel frequency, WDYT must greatly reduce power at night to 106 watts to avoid interference.
-Programming is also heard on FM translator station W281BY at 104.1 MHz.
+Programming was also heard on FM translator station W281BY at 104.1 MHz.
+W281BY’s license has been cancelled on November 23, 2024.

 History

 On March 12, 1953, the station first signed on the air, as WKMT.
 It was a 1,000-watt daytimer station, required to go off the air at sunset.
-The call sign stood for the city of license, Kings MounTain.
+The call sign stood for the city of license, Kings Mountain.
 Jonas Bridges joined WKMT when it began, eventually becoming the owner.
 He never attempted to compete with large FM stations in Charlotte, focusing instead on making WKMT a good local station.

 The white concrete building built in the 1920s once was home to a "beer joint" which someone actually was looking for after the station had been there 15 years.

 Bridges, who once worked at WOHS in Shelby, played "Oh Lonesome Me" by Don Gibson in 1957 on WKMT.
 The format of country music, bluegrass and Southern Gospel stayed the same for many years.

 Veteran announcer Hugh Dover of Shelby joined WKMT in 1984.
 Dover had spent the previous 38 years as the morning man on WOHS in Shelby, signing the station on the air in 1946.
 The popularity of Dover's "Carolina in the Morning Show" on WOHS carried over to his "Hugh Dover Get Together" on WKMT.
 Dover would describe his 1-3pm show as an "informal get together with the radio audience in which we play southern gospel music, put on information about school, civic, and church activities, as well as entertaining our sick and shut in friends."
 Dover continued with WKMT until his death in 1998.
 Ending 52 years on the airwaves of Cleveland County.

 During the 1990s, Tommy Faile of Arthur Smith and the Crackerjacks was a DJ on WKMT.
 His sidekick was Curly Howard, who also did the morning show.
 Howard spent 18 years at WKBX in Winston-Salem and later worked at WCGC and WSVM.
 He was known for being just like his listeners, even hanging out at the store with them.

 WKMT aired high school football for more than 10 years starting in the 1980s.

 As of 1993, WKMT played country music, bluegrass and gospel, as it had for a long time.

 Bridges sold WKMT in November 2004 to Geddings & Phillips Broadcasting, who planned to continue programming that included country and gospel music, high school football and basketball, and Kings Mountain city council meetings.
 Jim Arp would remain as a DJ after more than 35 years.